 New company to manage concessions at Roaring River State Park

 Feb.
-25—Roaring River Adventures LLC will manage the lodging, dining, retail and meeting facilities at Roaring River State Park beginning this year, the Missouri Department of Natural Resources announced last week.
+26—Roaring River Adventures LLC will manage the lodging, dining, retail and meeting facilities at Roaring River State Park beginning this year, the Missouri Department of Natural Resources announced last week.

 Roaring River Adventures is a division of ExplorUS, a hospitality management company operating in parks across the country.